 Is being a driver for DoorDash worth it?

 Based on factors like pay and customer demand, yes, signing up for DoorDash is worth it!

 Does DoorDash pay daily?

-As a DoorDash driver, you can get paid weekly (this is standard via direct deposit into your bank account), daily (via Fast Pay and for a small fee) or instantly (via DasherDirect).
+As a DoorDash driver, you can get paid weekly (this is standard via direct deposit into your bank account), daily (via Fast Pay and for a small fee), or instantly (via DasherDirect).

-Does DoorDash pay gas?
+Does DoorDash pay for gas?

 Historically, DoorDash has not paid for drivers’ gas costs.
 However, that changed recently with gas price hikes.
-Learn more about DoorDash and gas pay at our DoorDash driver pay article.

 Disclaimer: Actual DoorDash earnings may differ and depend on factors like the number of deliveries you accept and complete, time of day, location, and any costs.
 Hourly pay is calculated using average Dasher payouts while on a delivery (from the time you accept an order until the time you drop it off) over a 90-day period and includes compensation from tips, peak pay, and other incentives.